Beloth/Ostston-Work/Notes/Next Session.md

 * Like a Roman courtyard, building surrounding an open space with a Large Oak tree in the centre.
 Has a cerimonial altar in front of it
   * Relatively small temple as worshippers tend to be in more wildeness areas and not urban.
   * Guarded by rangers

 * Priest/priestess seem friendly enough and will answer some questions but a perception check DC15, glassy eyed.
 Almost absentminded.

+###### High Priest Aimar Cracan
 * High Priest Aimar Cracan, Eldarly Male Elf
   * Being controlled by a slave collar.
   * Enventually he will call the guards to attack
-    * Temple of Mielikki Encounter
+    * Temple of Mielikki Encounter - Map1
   * Arcana check to remove the collar
     * `>` 10 - the collar can just be cut off - Both the cutter and the priest take 2d6 lightning damage from the feedback of the runes being destoryed
     * 10 to 15 - Can be cut off but must insulate both the person cutting and the priest.
 Will take 1d4 if insulated or 2d6 if not.
 Dispel magic (level 5 or greater)
     * 15+ - Inspecting the runes you spot a weak point that could be used to disable the collar but will take time.
 10-20mins.
 Else see above
     * Crit Success - Spot a shatter point.
 Tell everyone to look away.
 Strike at the shatter point and in a flash of light and heat the collar shatters.
 The priest takes 1 point of fire damage.
 Or see above
+  * After removed must move quickly, they often check that I am still under their control as the collar was not perfect.
+  * They made me replace some of the rangers with their own people, but not all
   * Priest was given instructions
     * Tolded to encourage clergy to go on pilgrimages and reduce number of people at the temple to a minimum
     * The few worshippers that come